Rochester, New York, is home to several parks designed by Frederick Law Olmsted, known for their beauty, accessibility, and historical significance.

 Highland Park

-Olmsted was initially not keen on designing Highland Park due to the lack of natural water elements that were typical of his landscapes.
+Olmsted was initially not keen on designing Highland Park due to the lack of natural water elements typical of his landscapes.
 However, the parks department made it a requirement for the job they were offering, so he reluctantly accepted the assignment.

 The University of Rochester Arboretum

 Frederick Law Olmsted, Sr. designed the “River Walk” of oak trees along the Genesee River for the University of Rochester.
-An article about the University’s recognition as a top tree campus states that there are more than 1,400 trees of 116 different species in the arboretum and grounds.
+An article about the University’s recognition as a top tree campus states that there are more than 1,400 trees of 116 species in the arboretum and grounds.
 These include the trees and shrubbery on the River Campus, Eastman School of Music campus, the Memorial Art Gallery, the Medical Center campus, and the Mt.
 Hope campus.

 Parks Designed by the Olmsted Firm